-The Group recognises an intangible asset at fair value upon initial recognition when it has a right to charge for usage in relation to a concession infrastructure.
+The Group recognises an intangible asset at fair value upon initial recognition (arising from business combination) when it has a right to charge for usage in relation to a concession infrastructure.
 Subsequent to initial recognition, the intangible asset is measured at cost less accumulated amortisation and any impairment loss.
 Amortisation is provided on straight-line basis over the respective periods of the operating phase of the concession periods of the Group which is up to 38.5 years.